axelpale/minibus/README.md

 ## Features

+- Lightweight, less than 300 bytes when compressed.
 - Create a message bus by `var bus = Minibus.create()`
 - Bind event handlers by `bus.on('myevent', function () { ... })`
 - Emit events by `bus.emit('myevent')`